 For a woman, the decision to have your ovaries and fallopian tubes removed does not come easily.
 But if you face an alarmingly high genetic risk of ovarian cancer, preventive surgery may be the right choice.
 Angelina Jolie’s surgery in March shined a national spotlight on this issue.
 She previously brought attention to preventive mastectomy … Read More

 Who should be tested — and when?
 These are the big questions people ask when it comes to genetic screening, especially for commonly known mutations.
 It’s safe to say more people know about BRCA1 and BRCA2 than the average mutations.
 High-profile cases such as Angelina Jolie’s have brought attention to them.
 The actress recently announced … Read More

 Although periods are natural, there are benefits to skipping them.
 Our expert offers 7 reasons why you might benefit.

 It can be hard to know what questions to ask when your doctor says you have cancer.
 Since oncologists often present “just the facts,” without necessarily opening up the floor for questions, it’s good to be proactive.
 After a cancer diagnosis, here are seven questions I suggest patients ask: 1.
 Where do you recommend getting … Read More

-A new study shows that a hormone-blocking drug taken during chemotherapy can help young female breast cancer patients avoid ovary damage caused by chemotherapy and go on to have children later.
+A hormone-blocking drug taken with chemotherapy can help young breast cancer patients avoid ovary damage and protect their fertility.